erivlis/graphinate/docs/start.md

 N: int = 8

-# First Define a GraphModel instance.
+# 1. Define a GraphModel
-# It will be used to hold the graph definitions
+# This model will hold all your graph's definitions, including how to generate nodes and edges.
 graph_model: graphinate.GraphModel = graphinate.model(name='Octagonal Graph')

-# Register in the Graph Model the edges' supplier generator function
+# 2. Define a function that provides the graph's edges
+# The @graph_model.edge() decorator registers this function as the edge supplier.
+# The function should yield a dictionary for each edge, specifying its 'source' and 'target'.
 @graph_model.edge()
 def edge():
     for i in range(N):